hbkworld/streaming-spec/dimensions.md

 HBM Streeaming Protocol does not specify meta information in binary form.
 This can easily added.

+\pagebreak

 ## How to Interprete Measured Data

 After the dimension details were send, delivered measured data blocks are to be interpreted as follows:

-- Each data block contains complete points
+- Each data block contains complete points.
+- A block may contain many points.
+They are arranged point by point.
 - Each point is a tuple with one value for every non-equidistant dimension
 - Theoretically a signal might contain equidistant dimensions only.
-There won't be no measured data to be transferred.
+There won't be measured data to be transferred.
 We would deliver just data blocks without any data payload.

 Coordinates of equidistant dimensions are calculated using the last absolute start values the delta and the number of points since then.
 When there was no absolute start value yet the absolute start value is 0.